 Brick and creme colored jackets are common to the series.
-Cassell’s logo is include on the front of the jacket, as is the series name.
+Cassell’s logo is included on the front of the jacket, as is the series name.
 The jacket spine also includes the series name and price (3/6).
-The front jacket flap contains a brief note on the series and offer to send notice of new series titles.
+The front jacket flap contains a brief note on the series and offers to send notice of new series titles.

 The rear jacket includes five titles recently added to the series.
 An additional nine titles are listed on the rear jacket flap.
 Titles were also available in Lambskin at 5/- net each.

-The copyright page includes all dates of printing for this book, including the series edition.
+The copyright page includes all dates of printing for this book, including the series and edition.

 Printer information is included on the last page.